CTEC3905/labs/markdown/05-lab.md

 Validate your HTML and check that the fields are usable.

----

-##Task 2 - Display the input values on the page
+## Task 2 - Display the input values on the page

 In a "scripts.js" file add the line: `"use-strict";`.
 This will throw up messages in the console that help prevent mistakes and sloppy code.